Venus of Willendorf

 The Venus of Willendorf is an 11.1 cm Venus figurine estimated to have been made c.
 30,000 years ago.
-It was recovered on 7 August 1908 from an archaeological dig conducted by Josef Szombathy, Hugo Obermaier, and Josef Bayer at a Paleolithic site near Willendorf, a village in Lower Austria.
+It was recovered on 7 August 1908 on an archaeological dig conducted by Josef Szombathy, Hugo Obermaier, and Josef Bayer at a Paleolithic site near Willendorf, a village in Lower Austria.
 The figurine was found by a workman named either Johann Veran or Josef Veram and is carved from an oolitic limestone that is not local to the area, and tinted with red ochre.
 It is in the Natural History Museum in Vienna, Austria as of 2003.

+As with similar figurines, evidence of the sculptor's intent is scant.
+The appellation of Venus reflects speculation by modern archeologists that the figure depicts a fertility goddess.
+Others suggest it may be a self-portrait.

 Dating

 The figure is associated with the Upper Paleolithic Gravettian industry, which dates to between 33,000 and 20,000 years ago.
 The figure itself is estimated to have been left in the ground around 30,000 years ago, based on radiocarbon dates from the layers surrounding it.